w3c/event-timing/README.md

 * A user drags a slider to control volume.
 Measure the latency to drag the slider.
   * Note that part of the latency may come from event handlers, but a site may choose to coalesce input during the frame, and respond to it during rAF.
 * Hovering a menu item triggers a flyout menu.
 Measure the latency for the flyout to appear.
-* Measure the 75'th percentile of click event queueing times.
+* Approximate the 75'th percentile of click event queueing times.
+An approximation can be achieved by assuming that all events that aren't slow have a queueing time of 0.